xealits/TopTaus/Readme.txt

 to remove levels of messiness in the original code to be compiled every time together with its libraries - whoah running time is already 1/2 than before, LoL

+* MOVED TO GITHUB.COM ON APRIL 30th, 2013 because of CERN CVS service shutdown

 ------------
 Installation
 ------------